Man sentenced to 10 years in connection to Teresa Butler cold case

 NEW MADRID COUNTY, Mo.
-(KFVS) - New Madrid County authorities made an arrest in the Teresa Butler case.
+(KFVS) - A man was sentenced to 10 years in prison in connection to the Teresa Butler cold case.

-Hufford is accused of injecting Butler with methamphetamine the night she died, wrapping her body in a tarp and taking it out of the house, then stealing some items from the home in an attempt to make it look like the Butlers had been robbed.
+With his plea, Hufford admitted to injecting Butler with methamphetamine the night she died, wrapping her body in a tarp and taking it out of the house.
+Officials said he then stole some items from the home in an attempt to make it look like the Butlers had been robbed.

 Authorities have called Hufford a person of interest in the case from the very beginning.